 Article Publication

-Article Publication is the lifecycle event that moves a Salesforce Knowledge Article from Draft (or from being recalled) into Online status, making it visible to its assigned channels.
+Article Publication is the Salesforce Knowledge lifecycle event that moves an article version from Draft into Online status, making it visible to the channels assigned to that article.

 Definition